louis-tru/quark/docs/CURRENT_WORK.md

   into an R8 atlas region.
 Metal shader generation already retains its compute source and generated binding indices, but MetalCanvas does not yet encode or dispatch the CGAA compute command.
-- The current worktree removes the old device-MSAA path in preparation for CGAA experiments.
+- That baseline removes the old device-MSAA path in preparation for CGAA experiments.
 - `GPUCanvas::Inl::fillPathColor()` is temporarily disabled, so color path fills render nothing until the first Metal CGAA color command is connected.